 Two things in their licensing worth noting: there’s an option to buy a one-off perpetual license (i.e., no recurring subscription), or you can subscribe with a monthly fee.
 Secondly, there are specialized versions for those using Fujifilm, Sony, or Nikon cameras, and if you’re only using those cameras, the pricing for those versions is significantly reduced.
 The main “Pro” version supports all major camera brands.
 There’s a 30-day free trial, and it works on Mac and Windows.
 You can find the various buy/license options here.

 ACDSee Photo Studio Ultimate 2020 offers an all-in-one digital image management and image processing.
-It’s Windows only.
+It’s Windows only (they have related, very similar app for Mac).
 The licensing is through a traditional purchase of a license, and there’s a free trial available.

 Zoner Photo Studio X has built-in image catalog management as well as editing and processing tools.
 It has a layout that will quickly familiar for Lightroom users.
 Licenses are sold with an annual subscription model for $49/year for a single user.
 It’s Windows-only, and there’s a free trial version.